ajmatson/ChaCrypt/README.md

 ### Prerequisites

 All prerequisites are written in the script to pull/install.
+You must have Python installed however and in the correct system paths to run the python code.